eBay/arc/packages/arc-marko/README.md

 "arc-lasso"
 ```

-3. In src/config.js, add
+3. In `src/config.js`, add
 ```
 require('arc-resolver/proxy-hook');
 ```

-4. In request handler index.js, add
+4. In your request handler `index.js`, add
 ```
     // res.locals is made available as out.global by marko/express.js
-    // isMobile is a boolean value indicate mobile device or not res.locals.flags = {
+    // isMobile is a boolean value indicating if the client is using a mobile device or not res.locals.flags = {
         mobile: isMobile,
         desktop: !isMobile
     };

-    // desktopTemplate mobileTemplate are top level page template if (isMobile) {
+    // desktopTemplate, mobileTemplate are the top level page templates if (isMobile) {
         res.marko(mobileTemplate, viewModel);
     } else {